Resource Center

 Is occupational medicine the same as urgent care?

 No. Urgent care is a care setting.
-Occupational medicine is a workplace-focused discipline that considers injury mechanism, job demands, work status, documentation, prevention, and return-to-work planning.
+Occupational medicine is workplace-focused: injury mechanism, job demands, work status, documentation, prevention, and return-to-work planning.

 Can occupational medicine reduce unnecessary clinic visits?

-It can when a provider-led triage process identifies cases appropriate for documented first aid or observation.
-The goal is not to avoid care; the goal is to match care to the injury.
+It can when provider-led triage identifies cases that belong in documented first aid or observation.
+The goal is matching care to the injury, not avoiding care.

 Who should own the program internally?